CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Game/ITeam.md

 ## ZenMethods

-- string formatString(string input); → Formats the input string for the team.
+- `formatString(string input);` → Formats the input string for the team.
 Returns the formatted string.